sebastianjnuwu/KellyWorld/README.md

 Commands are something that is made to amuse and entertain you!
 A bot without Commands is not a bot!
 See some of my commands and explanations about them below!

-   • 🌎 `K.setlanguage` - to change the server language!
+   • 🌎 `K.setlanguage` - to change the server language! ( Available languages ​​En, Es, Pt )

 # ❤️ Donation